 This year I had the privilege to visit Bangladesh, a beautiful country which gave me the warmest of welcomes.
 But also a country facing considerable challenges in terms of poverty - with 63 million people living below the poverty line, malnutrition and stunting common in children, and high maternal mortality rates amongst mothers.
 That said, the strides the country has made to address these issues is impressive - the population living below the national poverty line dropped to 24.3% in 2016 from 31.5% in 2010.
 No doubt this reflects their big ambition to move the country from developing to developed by 2041.

-United Purpose has been working in the country, supporting these efforts for the last 25 years.
-A wide range of development work is carried out across the whole country, for instance we work to improve maternal and childhood nutrition, we help women become independent business owners, we help farmers be more resilient to climate change – and more recently we have run part of the Rohingya refugee camp in Cox’s Bazar.
-We don’t normally do humanitarian aid but when the Rohingya crisis peaked in the summer of 2017, as we were already working in the region, and trusted by Government and local communities it was natural we would respond.
+United Purpose has been working in the country, supporting these efforts, for the last 25 years.
+A wide range of development work is carried out across the whole country, for instance we help improve maternal and childhood nutrition, we help women become independent business owners, we help farmers be more resilient to climate change – and more recently we have run part of the Rohingya refugee camp in Cox’s Bazar.
+We don’t normally do humanitarian aid but when the Rohingya crisis peaked in the summer of 2017, as we were already working in the region, and trusted by Government and local communities, it was natural we would respond.

-I witnessed what it meant for 912,000 displaced people to live in 2.5 square miles of steep, dusty hills prone to cyclones.
+I witnessed what it meant for nearly a million displaced people to live in 2.5 square miles of steep, dusty hills prone to cyclones.
 Busy, smelly and dangerous.
 The soil is loose due to the recent deforestation and I did not feel optimistic that the thousands of bamboo/tarpaulin huts that filled the sky line from all directions would survive the upcoming monsoon season.
-Although it was heartening to hear United Purpose had trained over 100 Disaster Risk Reduction volunteers, essentially people from the community who will co-ordinate efforts with their neighbours to reduce the damage of the inevitable bad weather and likely floods.
-And has already strengthened over 500 huts with more planned to be strengthened in the future.
+Although it was heartening to learn United Purpose had trained over 100 Disaster Risk Reduction volunteers, essentially people from the community who will co-ordinate efforts with their neighbours to reduce the damage of the inevitable bad weather and likely floods.
+And had already strengthened over 500 huts with more planned to be strengthened in the future.

 While food is rationed to 1400 calories per adult, it is provided without fail.
 As is the equipment needed to cook.
 United Purpose has so far distributed eco-friendly stoves to 1500 families, 8000 water jars and specific equipment to 100 people with disabilities.